fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

   1. Run and complete the instructions in the `fleetctl setup apns` set of commands
   2. Run and complete the instructions in the `fleetctl setup scep` set of commands
   3. Set the ENV["FLEET_APPLE_MDM_ENABLE"]=1 in your fleet server

+For more information on how to change your environment variables in Fleet, visit TODO
 ```

 ## APNS